 Super easy, don’t you think?

-You can also add 1/4 cup of vegetable glycerin, or 1/2 cup of corn starch.
-Or 1 tablespoon of baking powder to your homemade bubble solution.
+You can also add either 1/4 cup of vegetable glycerin, or 1/2 cup of corn starch, or 1 tablespoon of baking powder to your homemade bubble solution.
 Each of those ingredients make the bubbles work just a tad bit better.
-But this is the basic recipe, and it works just fine on its own.

 We usually have a big bowl or two of the bubble solution out and available to the kids.
 You can also fill individual mason jars with bubble solution for each kid.
 Or re-use one of those no-spill bubble cups for your homemade bubbles.

-Sometimes they blow bubbles themselves, sometimes they let the wind do the work, and sometimes they twirl around with a bubble-laden wand in tow.
+Sometimes we blow bubbles, sometimes we let the wind do the work, and sometimes we twirl around with a bubble-laden wand in tow.